-In quantitative terms, Europe is clearly the global IRC leader.
-The total number of articles involving international collaboration during the period studied (2009-2018) was about 2.2 million in the EU-28 as compared to about 1.4 million in the US and about 0.7 million in China.
-Globally, about 490,000 articles involving international collaboration were published in 2018, of which 57.4% involved co-authors from EU-28 countries.
+28 as compared to about 1.4 million in the US and about 0.7 million in China.
+Globally, about 490,000 articles involving international collaboration were published in 2018, of which 57.4% involved coauthors from EU-28 countries.
 In the EU-28 45.7% of articles involved international collaboration; in the US, the rate was 40.8%.
 In ten countries, six out of ten articles had at least one international author.
 The research internationalization leaders include two large-sized systems (the United Kingdom and France) and eight small- and medium-sized systems.
-However, IRC in Europe is not dependent on national research output or on the number of research personnel.
+However, IRC in Europe is not dependent on total national research output or on the number of research personnel.
 (When IRC was plotted against publication numbers and researcher numbers, correlations proved negligible).
-At the same time, Europe's future as a global scientific powerhouse has been called into question on qualitative grounds-that is, because of the low numbers of highly cited publications (Rodríguez-Navarro & Brito, 2019).
+At the same time, Europe's future as a global scientific powerhouse has been called into question on qualitative grounds.
+This is due to the lower than expected numbers of breakthrough papers (Rodríguez-Navarro and Brito 2019) or papers leading to breakthrough achievements among the most highly cited European publications.
+As the authors conclude, '[I]f the EU genuinely wants to recover its past status as a global scientific powerhouse ... then strict measures should be taken by all EU countries regarding research' (Rodríguez-Navarro and Brito 2019, 15).